Ahead of results, Priyanka urges party workers to not lose hope over exit polls predictions

 Her audio message to the party workers comes amid reports of new Electronic Voting Machines (EVMs) being brought to the strong room in Uttar Pradesh's Mirzapur.

-Data released by most exit polls have predicted Bharatiya Janata Party-led NDA to not only hit the majority mark of 272 but breach the 300-mark as well.
+Data released by most exit polls have predicted BJP-led NDA to not only hit the majority mark of 272 but breach the 300-mark as well.
 The exit polls which were more conservative also showed a favourable outcome for NDA even if stopping well short of the 300-mark.
 Now, if a majority of exit polls are to be believed, NDA could roar back to power for a second term.